-The seventeenth annual Looking Beyond the License Plate award program is open to all sworn law enforcement officers and is conducted in cooperation with the IACP’s Highway Safety Committee by the 3M Traffic Safety Systems Division (click here).
+The Looking Beyond the License Plate award program is a national award program that recognizes law enforcement officers whose observations of license plates have led to the arrest of suspects or to the solution of crimes.
+The award program is open to all sworn law enforcement officers and is conducted in cooperation with the IACP’s Highway Safety Committee.
 The program solicits case histories that validate the importance of license plates as effective crime-fighting tools.

-All entries in the program must be based on license plate observations by sworn law enforcement officers between June 1, 2013, and May 31, 2014.
+All entries in the program must be based on license plate observations by sworn law enforcement officers for the calendar year January 1, 2014 - December 31, 2014.

 The suspects were wanted in connection with one or more crimes, ranging from murder, prison escape, rape, kidnapping, drug possession, assault, burglary, robbery, and to a host of “moving” violations.
 Past winners have included officers whose keen observation skills led to the arrests of criminals who had murdered police officers.

 Please contact Amber Steinert at firstname.lastname@example.org or call 651-736-5864, with questions regarding the program.